TOP 5 QUESTIONS

 Go Green if… you’re looking for great value, if you want to experience the rainforest in all its glory, or if you like the idea of visiting when there are fewer travelers around.

-*When planning your trip, be sceptical about the accuracy of weather apps – with so many micro climates in Costa Rica, forecasting is almost impossible.
+*When planning your trip, be skeptical about the accuracy of weather apps – with so many micro climates in Costa Rica, forecasting is almost impossible.

 No immunizations, shots, inoculations or vaccinations are required to enter Costa Rica (unless you are coming from South America).